When We All Fall Asleep, Where Do We Go?: Artwork and packaging

 The cover artwork for When We All Fall Asleep, Where Do We Go? was photographed by Kenneth Cappello, with whom Eilish had previously collaborated for the artwork of her 2017 EP Don't Smile at Me.
 After working with the singer on pictures for her. magazine, Cappello was asked to photograph the artwork for her upcoming album.
 The shoot took place on Eilish's birthday in December at a studio in Los Angeles and lasted 12 hours.
 The singer had prepared sketches for the album cover which were inspired by the album's themes of night terrors and lucid dreaming, as well as Eilish's interest in horror films, specifically The Babadook.
 Cappello told MTV News that he "knew she wanted it moody".
-In order for it to "feel real", Cappello added no additional lighting to the end photo so as to give the impression that "a door was opening and that was the light coming into the bedroom."
+For it to "feel real", Cappello added no additional lighting to the end photo to give the impression that "a door was opening and that was the light coming into the bedroom."
 He additionally shot different variations of Eilish sitting on the bed expressing a range of emotions.
 Eilish wore contacts to fill in her eyes completely with white.
 She further wished to use a minimum of additional special effects and touch-ups on the end product to retain a sense of "realness and transparency".